fbmnds/AsciiToSvg/README.md

 ![ArrowGlyphsWithFrame](https://github.com/fbmnds/AsciiToSvg/blob/master/AsciiToSvg/AsciiToSvg.Tests/TestPngFiles/ArrowGlyphsWithFrame.png?raw=true)

-The usage of polygon shapes looks like this:
+The usage of polygon shapes, which is a big challenge for the Perl/PHP/C implementation, looks like this:

 ``` text
                 |